-For the season ending May 2017
+For the season ending May 2019

 Dr Tim Miller

 Our clubs lie at the heart of everything we do in the Middlesex County and the Management Committee and many others are focused on the support we can provide, financial and non financial, to underpin the progress of our clubs.
-I therefore begin the review by looking at the progress of our member clubs.
+I therefore begin the report by looking at the progress of our member clubs.